Associate Clinical Professor of Nursing, Assistant Dean of Accreditation/Regulatory Affairs & Online Innovation

 Bellet Building, Rm.
 703

-Dr. Anselmi is an Associate Clinical Professor and Assistant Dean of Accreditation/Regulatory Affairs & Online Innovation at the College of Nursing and Health Professions, Drexel University, Philadelphia, Pa.
+Dr. Anselmi is an Associate Clinical Professor and Assistant Dean of Accreditation/Regulatory Affairs & Online Innovation at the College of Nursing and Health Professions.
 Formerly she served as Assistant Dean of RN/BSN & MSN Advanced Role Programs; Assistant Dean of MSN, Online, & RN/BSN Programs; and Assistant Dean of Undergraduate Nursing Programs & Clinical Compliance at Drexel University.
 She teaches Politics of Health Care in the Doctor of Nursing Practice program, Nursing Research, and created and teaches Interdisciplinary Perspectives of Health Law in the MSN programs.
 Dr. Anselmi is admitted to practice law in Pennsylvania and New Jersey.
 Prior to her return to academia at Drexel, she practiced civil litigation representing survivors of domestic violence, sexual assault, and stalking at the Barbara J. Hart Justice Center, a project of the Women’s Resource Center in Scranton, Pa.
 There she relied heavily upon her nursing skills to advocate for women and children in crisis.
 She has also practiced in the areas of health effects, pharmaceutical defense, personal injury, and family law.
-She holds a certificate in Technology Transfer from Syracuse University College of Law where she also received her JD.
 Currently, she serves as an Arbitrator for the Luzerne County Court of Common Pleas in Pennsylvania.